KUWL

-KUWL (90.1 FM) is a jazz radio station licensed to Laramie, Wyoming, United States.
+KUWL (90.1 FM) is a radio station licensed to Laramie, Wyoming, United States, featuring a jazz format.
 The station is part of Wyoming Public Radio, a division of Wyoming Public Media.
 It serves the Laramie area and is currently owned by University of Wyoming.
 KUWL broadcasts 24 hours a day, seven days a week, is commercial-free, and offers NPR News updates hourly.
 The station plays the music of both new and established artists and offers live streaming on its website.